webix-hub/docs/data/api/refs/ui.fieldset_props.md

 - api/link/ui.fieldset_maxwidth_config.md - sets the maximum width for the view
 - api/link/ui.fieldset_minheight_config.md - sets the minimal height for the view
 - api/link/ui.fieldset_minwidth_config.md - sets the minimal width for the view
-- api/ui.fieldset_paddingx_config.md -
+- api/ui.fieldset_paddingx_config.md - sets the right and left padding (applies the specified value to both sides)
-- api/ui.fieldset_paddingy_config.md -
+- api/ui.fieldset_paddingy_config.md - sets the top and bottom padding (applies the specified value to both sides)
 - api/link/ui.fieldset_width_config.md - sets the width of the component
 }}